Terry Berlier

 Work

-Gender, joinery, and ecology are at the heart of my practice as a visual artist.
-I am driven by a fascination with the inchoate and the unknown, invested in how objects can be queered and their meaning altered to speak to the interdependent and the intimate.
-Kinetic and sound sculptures in particular, which are central to my practice, demonstrate the emotive aspects of humanness– the fallible, mundane, and repetitious.
-My work presents an assemblage of seemingly disparate sculptural and installation elements, which set in motion dialogues concerning wellbeing, human relationships, consumption, and survival.
+Gender, joinery, and ecology are at the heart of Berlier's practice as a visual artist.
+She is invested in how objects can be queered and their meaning altered.
+Kinetic and sound sculptures in particular are central to her practice, and Berlier uses sculptural and installation elements to spark dialogues on wellbeing, human relationships, consumption, and survival.

-An early work from 1998, Two Pan Tops Can Meet, reclaimed a homophobic saying I encountered while working as a Peace Corps Volunteer in Jamaica.
-The proverb “two pan tops can’t meet” was a perplexing, humorous, and perilous warning that I could not come out for fear of my personal safety.
-In the pan lid I discovered an everyday object that could be queered; it made sound when struck and allowed me to speak back to a heteronormative culture.
-This led to a series where I repurposed discarded pan lids, collaborated with composers to resound queer futures with these sound sculptures.
+An early work from 1998, Two Pan Tops Can Meet, reclaimed a homophobic saying she encountered while working as a Peace Corps Volunteer in Jamaica.
+The proverb “two pan tops can’t meet” was a perplexing, humorous, and perilous warning that Berlier could not come out for fear of her personal safety.
+In the pan lid she discovered an everyday object that could be queered; it made sound when struck and allowed her to speak back to a heteronormative culture.
+This led to a series where she repurposed discarded pan lids, collaborated with composers to resound queer futures with these sound sculptures.

 Solo exhibitions